 Examples: Wix, SquareSpace, and WordPress.

 5. Human resources management: SaaS HR tools handle employee onboarding, payroll, benefits administration, and performance tracking.
+To find the best fit, it’s essential to explore different options for HR management.

 Examples: Zenefits, Gusto, and BambooHR.